AMSP-04/NETN-AIS/NETN-AIS.md

 | 001110 | 14 | "N" | 011110 | 30 | "\^" | 101110 | 46 | "." | 111110 | 62 | ">" |
 | 001111 | 15 | "O" | 011111 | 31 | "\_" | 101111 | 47 | "/" | 111111 | 63 | "?" |

-### EpochTimeSecInt64 datatype

-Time is represented as `EpochTimeSecInt64`.
-This value represents the number of simulation seconds since the Epoch, 1 Jan 1970.
-In most messages, the time is related to an AIS position update in an AIS message type.

 ## RadioTransmitter